zacuke/vscode-waterfox-debug/README.md

   the `reAttach` option and won't allow reloading the add-on while debugging, but it is necessary for debugging XUL overlays.
 By default, it is only used if `reAttach` isn't set to `true` and the `addonType` is set to `addonSdk` or `legacy`.
+* `popupAutohideButton`: Show a button in the status bar for toggling popup auto-hide (enabled by default when debugging a WebExtension)
 * `sourceMaps`: The Firefox developers are moving the handling of source-maps to the client side of the debugging protocol.
 You can test the new source-mapping code by setting this property to `client`.
   Note that this is still experimental and there is a known issue when debugging minified code